mrunal-upadhyay/NoteApplicationMVVM/README.md

 ## NoteApplicationMVVM

-This is a simple note application that is built in Kotlin following google app architecture guidelines.
+This is a Simple Note Application that is built in Kotlin following google app architecture guidelines and MVVM methodology.

 # Implementation steps